 Can bladderwrack cause high blood pressure?

-Excessive iodine intake may cause high blood pressure.
+Excessive iodine and sodium intake may cause high blood pressure.
 Since bladderwrack contains iodine, excess intake may increase blood pressure levels.

 Is bladderwrack good for skin?

-Bladderwrack is rich in nutrients and antioxidants that helps maintain overall health and your skin health.
+Bladderwrack is rich in nutrients and antioxidants that help maintain overall health and your skin health.
 Moreover, antioxidants can reduce oxidative damage, one of the main causes of premature aging.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.